Demi-urge/menace_sandbox/README.md

 ### Safe mode and overrides

-`SelfServiceOverride` automatically toggles safe mode when ROI or error metrics exceed the configured thresholds.
-Manual environment variables `MENACE_SAFE` and `EVOLUTION_PAUSED` no longer need to be set.
+`SelfServiceOverride` now only logs warnings when ROI or error metrics exceed the configured thresholds.
+The environment variables `MENACE_SAFE` and `EVOLUTION_PAUSED` have been removed.

-Enable safe mode when ROI drops by more than **10%**, error rates exceed **25%** or the energy score falls under **0.3**.
-These limits match the defaults used by the core evolution services.
-When triggered, `AutoRollbackService` automatically reverts the most recent commit via `git revert` and keeps safe mode active until metrics recover.
+The same thresholds apply&mdash;an ROI drop of more than **10%**, error rates above **25%** or an energy score below **0.3**&mdash;but safe mode is no longer toggled automatically.
+Instead `AutoRollbackService` simply logs a warning with the offending commit so you can decide whether to revert manually.

 ### Automated environment bootstrap